gbif/occurrence/occurrence-ws/README.md

 occurrence-ws
 ======================

+## Run with jetty:run
+To run this project using `mvn jetty:run` you need to use the correct profile and a valid `hbase-site.xml` file.

-# Brief information about the featured occurrences (dot's on homepage):
+## Brief information about the featured occurrences (dot's on homepage):

-Create an hbase table which is named by the propery in the pom and should be populated with something like this:
+Create an hbase table which is named by the property in the pom and should be populated with something like this:

 ```
 SELECT cell, collect_set(occId)